IsidoreLands/FighterTraining/README.md

-# FighterTraining
+# PilotTraining
-A Proposed Plan for Fighter vs Fighter Training and Aerial Attack Study
+A Proposed Plan for Pilot vs Pilot Training and Aerial Attack Study